abdulrahmanhamdi/Face-Emotion-Recognition/README.md

 ## ⚠️ Limitations

 - Only 30 epochs were used due to time and resource constraints
 - "Disgust" class is severely underrepresented
 - Accuracy can improve significantly with:
   - Extended training (≥ 200 epochs)
   - Balanced dataset or weighted loss
   - More advanced CNN architectures

 ---

 ## 🔮 Future Work

--
+- [ ] Train for 200+ epochs
+- [ ] Replace custom CNN with ResNet-18 or MobileNetV3
+- [ ] Apply class rebalancing or oversampling
+- [ ] Add real-time webcam prediction
+- [ ] Export model to ONNX or TFLite for deployment

 ---